Sharp to apply for relisting on TSE's first section

-TOKYO Sharp Corp will apply for relisting on the first section of the Tokyo Stock Exchange, the company said on Tuesday, underlining its recovery under Taiwanese owner Foxconn.
+TOKYO (Reuters) - Sharp Corp will apply for relisting on the first section of the Tokyo Stock Exchange, the company said on Tuesday, underlining its recovery under Taiwanese owner Foxconn.

 The application for relisting will be made on June 29th or 30th, the company said.